Quafadas/PPrint/site/docs/_docs/index.md

----
-title: PPrint
----
-# PPrint

-PPrint is a module that lets you easily print data structures in a form that is more convenient to use both visually and programmatically.
+[[pprint|../pprint.html]] is a module that lets you easily print data structures in a form that is more convenient to use both visually and programmatically.

 ![intro](../_assets/images/Example.png)